Battle of Blackett Strait: Aftermath

 A total of 174 Japanese sailors lost their lives during the battle on 6 March; 128 of these were from Murasame, while the rest were from Minegumo.
 The survivors swam to shore on Kolombangara.
 Fifty-three survivors from Murasame and 122 from Minegumo managed to reach Japanese lines.
 Two other survivors from Minegumo were later captured by U.S. forces.
 One of the U.S. submarines assigned to support the operation, Grampus, went missing and did not return to base at the end of its patrol.
-The submarine's fate remains unknown and it is uncertain if it was lost as a result of actions during the Blackett Strait operation or before.
-It was officially listed a missing, presumed lost on or before 3 March although there is a possibility it was attacked by Minegumo during the evening of 5/6 March.
+The submarine's fate remains unknown, and it is uncertain if it was lost as a result of actions during the Blackett Strait operation or before.
+It was officially listed as missing, presumed lost on or before 3 March although there is a possibility it was attacked by Minegumo during the evening of 5/6 March.

 Mining operations

 On 20 March, the Allies began mining operations in the central Solomons using U.S. Navy and Marine Corps torpedo bombers to sow mines throughout the northern Solomons.
-After a month, these operations were briefly suspended as a result of Operation I-Go due to the need to free up AirSols aircraft to respond in the event of further attacks.
+After a month, these operations were briefly suspended as a result of Operation I-Go to free up AirSols aircraft to respond in the event of further attacks.
 In May, these operations resumed.
 On 7 May, the minelayers USS Gamble, Breese, and Preble, escorted by Radford, laid mines across Blackett Strait in an attempt to interdict Japanese ships traveling through the strait.
 The next day, the Japanese destroyers Oyashio, Kagero, and Kuroshio all hit mines in that area.
 Kuroshio sank immediately.
 Kagero and Oyashio sank later that day after being attacked and further damaged by U.S. aircraft from Henderson Field following a radio report from an Australian coastwatcher on Kolombangara.